thefranke/ScriptableRenderPipeline/com.unity.visualeffectgraph/Documentation~/Contexts.md

 Spawn Contexts are standalone systems that have three States : Playing, Stopped and Delayed.

-* Playing state means that the blocks are computed and will perform spawn of new particles
+* **Playing** state means that the blocks are computed and will perform spawn of new particles
-* Stopped state means that the spawn machine is off and will not spawn particles
+* **Stopped** state means that the spawn machine is off and will not spawn particles
-* Delayed state stops spawning particles until the end of a user-set delay, then restarts spawning particles.
+* **Delayed** state stops spawning particles until the end of a user-set delay, then restarts spawning particles.

 Spawn contexts can be customized using compatible **Blocks**.

 ### Turning On and Off

-Every Spawn context can be turned on and off using the two workflow ports at the top:
+Spawn Contexts expose two [Flow Input Slots](GraphLogicAndPhilosophy.md#processing-workflow-vertical-logic): Start and Stop:

-* Start will trigger a reset of the spawn context, resetting the time.
+- Start input **Resets** and/or **Start** the Spawn System : if not connected, it is implicitly bound to the `OnPlay` [Event](Events.md) .
 Hitting Start many times has the same effect as pushing it once.
-* Stop will change the state of the spawn context to Stopped.
+- Stop input **Stops** the Spawn System : if not connected, it is implicitly bound to the `OnStop` [Event](Events.md)

 ### Looping and Delaying